 The term “idiot savant” was originally coined by John Langdon Down, the discoverer of Down Syndrome.
 Derived from the French word idiot, and the word savoir, meaning “to know.”
 It was a non-derogatory word for someone with a low IQ, and unusual gifts or abilities such as in mathematics.
 This was soon replaced with the term “autistic savant,” but in reality, only about 50 percent of savants are autistic.

 Savant typically designates dysfunction in one area of the brain juxtaposed by some paradoxical function in another part; what leading researcher, Dr. Darold Treffert refers to as an “island of genius.”

 Most people have heard stories about the prodigious skills that savants possess, and one can’t bring up the topic without mentioning the movie Rain Man, which portrayed the life of Kim Peek, a mega-savant who suffered from FG syndrome.
 Peek could hardly take care of himself and function as an adult, yet he could read two pages of a book in three seconds, completely retaining everything he read.

 Those who have studied savant syndrome believe it stems from damage to the central nervous system of the left brain which is responsible for logic and language.
 In response, the right brain, where higher memory structures are formed, overcompensates for the lost connections.
 This leads to the overdevelopment of particular sensory functions and highly developed abilities related to lower memory structure where habits are formed.

-It’s been estimated that savant syndrome is present in roughly one per million people.
+It’s been estimated that savant syndrome is present in roughly 1 per million people.
 But for those with autism, that likelihood is closer to 1 in 10.
 It is also commonly linked with central nervous system (CNS) disorders, developed either at birth or from illness or injury later in life.

 The Brain Injury Savant